-Displays 221 Camp max CALLBACK You tried to camp a call to a telephone that already has a camped call.
+221 Camp max You tried to camp a call to a telephone that CALLBACK already has a camped call.
 The call has come back to you.
 Press the CALLBACK button or the line button to reconnect to the call.
-On the M7100 or the T7100 set, just pick up the receiver.
-221 DND CALLBACK The person to whom you redirected a call has Do Not Disturb active on the telephone.
+On M7100 or T7100 telephones, just pick up the receiver The person to whom you redirected a call 221 DND CALLBACK has Do Not Disturb active on the telephone.
 The call has come back to you.
 Press the CALLBACK button or the line button to reconnect to the call.
-On the M7100 telephone, just pick up the receiver.
-Camp denied You have tried to camp an internal call.
-You can only camp external calls.
-Camp to: CANCL Dial the number of the internal telephone to which the call is sent.
-Camped: 221 CALLBACK The telephone to which you camped a call did not answer the call.
+On M7100 and T7100 telephones, just pick up the receiver.
+You have tried to camp an internal call.
+You Camp denied can only camp external calls.
+Came to: Dial the number of the internal telephone to CANCL which the call is sent.
+The telephone to which you camped a call Camped: 221 CALLBACK did not answer the call.
 The call has come back to you.
 Press CALLBACK or the line button to reconnect to the call.
-On the M7100 or T7100 sets, just pick up the receiver.
-Line001 hun9 up A call you camped has come back to you, but the caller hung up before you could reconnect.
-Not in service CALLBACK The telephone to which you have camped a call is out of service or is being used for programming.
-The call has come back to you.
+On M7100 or T7100 telephones, just pick up the receiver.
+Line001 hung up A call you camped has come back to you, but the caller hung up before you could reconnect.
+The telephone to which you have camped a Not in service CALLBACK call is out of service or is being used for programming.
+The call has come back to vou.
 Press CALLBACK or the line button to reconnect to the call.
-On the M7100 or T7100 sets, just pick up the receiver.
-Release a call The line that the camped call is on is in use or that line does not appear at your telephone.
-Release the line or release an internal line.
+On M7100 or T7100 telephones, just pick up the receiver.

+internal line.